shah314/gamultiknapsack/README.md

 <b>Cited By:</b><ul><li>Jovanovic, Dragana, "Solution of multidimensional problems by application of genetic algorithm" (2012).</li><li>Yoon, Yourim, Yong-Hyuk Kim, and Byung-Ro Moon.
 "A theoretical and empirical investigation on the Lagrangian capacities of the 0-1 multidimensional knapsack problem."
 European Journal of Operational Research 218.2 (2012): 366-376.</li></ul></li>

 <pre>
+<b>Usage</b>
+The usage of this code base is to just compile the code and run it on the command line.
+The code will output the solution found, the value of the objective function and the chosen items for the knapsack.
+The code requires a <b>weing</b> formatted file or an <b>orlib</b> formatted file.
+The <b>weing</b> formatted files are available <a href="http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/mknap2.txt">here</a>.
+The <b>orlib</b> formatted files are available <a href="http://people.brunel.ac.uk/~mastjjb/jeb/orlib/mknapinfo.html">here</a>.

+<b>Java implementation</b>
+Any JDK should work fine.
+If the code does not compile, please open an issue.
 Compile the Java code and then run:
 <b>java GeneticAlgorithm filename format</b>
 (The file name contains the instance in weing or orlib format) (The format is either weing or orlib)
 Example: <b>java GeneticAlgorithm data.DAT weing</b>

+<b>C++ implementation</b>
+The code was tested on a Mac with gcc version 8, downloaded using homebrew.
+If the code does not compile, please open an issue.
 Compile the C++ code and then run the executable. g++ cmultiknapsack.cpp
 <b>./a.out filename format</b>